 Divorce can be the most traumatic incident in a child’s life.
 And for parents, the most painful thing is to tell their child about their separation.
 How to tell kids about divorce when they don’t even understand what it means?

 As painful as it can be, partners need to get a grip and handle the situation effectively so as not to scar the child’s life.
 The good thing is that you can do it with a little planning and maturity.

 Breaking The News Of Divorce To Children

-Ending a marriage can be heart breaking, and the news of divorce can devastate the children.
+Ending a marriage can be heartbreaking, and the news of divorce can devastate the children.
 Once you and your partner finally decide to go ahead with the divorce, talk to your kids about it and discuss the issue with them.
-It can never be easy; however, here’s how you can reduce the negative impact and make it smooth:
+It can never be easy; however, here’s how you can reduce the negative impact and make it as smooth as possible: